RHS Growing Guides

 Section 10 of 10

 Squashes are tender plants, so are susceptible to cold and frost.
-They can be affected by various pests and diseases – see our guide to solving squash problems for more details.
+They can also be affected by various diseases, and slugs and snails may eat young plants – see Common problems below for more details.

 Get involved